Smooth transformations and ruling out closed orbits in planar systems: Overview

-A different \qq{coordinate-independent} feature of (steady) planar flows is the existence or absence of a closed orbit $C$ in the phase space (see Fig. \ref{Figure 1}).\footnote{An ``orbit'' is the shape of a curve in the (frozen) phase space of a steady dynamical system along which a trajectory runs.} There exist few simple, analytical methods to rule out such orbits in steady planar systems.\cite[see p.
-44 and pp. 201--205, respectively]{guckenheimer2013nonlinear,strogatz2018nonlinear} To complement the existing literature on these systems, in Sec. \ref{Main results 2}, we analytically derive conditions which allow practitioners to rule out closed orbits of a given system in certain regions of phase space.
+is the existence or absence of a closed orbit $C$ in the phase space (see Fig. \ref{Figure 1}).\footnote{An ``orbit'' is \mm{a curve} in the (frozen) phase space of a steady dynamical system along which a trajectory runs.} Determining the number of limit cycles in a given steady planar system is a nontrivial task\cite{delpino2023limit} which can be tackled using numerical methods \cite{parker2012practical} or bifurcation theory\cite{han2006bifurcation,guckenheimer2013nonlinear}.
+Determining an upper limit to the number of limit cycles in polynomial systems of the form \eqref{Steady planar system} is also an open question and part of Hilbert's 16\textsuperscript{th} problem.\cite{hilbert1900mathematische,Ilyashenko2002301}}

+\mm{There exist few simple, analytical criteria to rule out closed orbits in steady planar systems.\cite[see p.
+44 and pp. 201--205, respectively]{guckenheimer2013nonlinear,strogatz2018nonlinear} One example of such a criterion is Dulac's criterion, which states that if there exists a smooth function $\varphi=\varphi(x)$ (the Dulac function\cite{Busenberg1993463}) such that the divergence of $\varphi u$ has only one sign throughout a simply connected domain $\mathcal{D}$, then Eq. \eqref{Steady planar system} has no closed orbits\footnote{The \mm{limiting} case of a closed orbit which is a fixed point is excluded from the discussion here.} which are entirely contained $\mathcal{D}$.\cite[see][p.
+204]{strogatz2018nonlinear} In the special case where $\varphi=\mathrm{const.}$, Dulac's criterion reduces to Bendixson's criterion.\cite[see p.
+44]{guckenheimer2013nonlinear}}

+\mm{Combining the main result from the previous section, Eq. \eqref{Transformed 2D Helmholtz decomposition}, with the theory of \citet{jost2008riemannian}, we show in Appendix \ref{Appendix A} that Bendixson's criterion can be reformulated as a statement which only concerns the scalar potential $\widetilde{\mathcal{V}}$ of $u$:}